 We also make various policies, help centers, and other resources available to you to answer common questions and to set expectations about using our services.
-These resources include our Privacy Policy,

-Copyright Help Center, Safety Center, and other pages accessible from our policies site.
+These resources include our Privacy Policy, Copyright Help Center, Safety Center, Transparency Center, and other pages accessible from our policies site.
+Finally, we may provide specific instructions and warnings within our services - such as dialog boxes that alert you to important information.